 This course is for students who have declared a major, have taken classes in the major, and are ready for on-the-job experience in a paid or unpaid position.
 An internship involves working in a skilled or professional level assignment in the area of a student's vocational or academic major or field of interest.
 Students, with faculty and employer approval, will apply college-acquired knowledge, skills and abilities as well as acquire new learning to prepare for a career in their chosen field.
 Students must work 75 paid hours or 60 non-paid hours for each unit of credit earned.
 Students may earn a maximum of 16 units of occupational work experience internship during community college attendance which may be applied as electives toward graduation.
 12 units are transferable to CSU.
-SC audio and video capability is required.
-Contact instructor for more information.
+SC

-ONLINE Perez-Nicholas, C 6/14-7/22 Note: Students must submit an online Work Experience application and attend a mandatory Orientation.
+0308 Perez-Nicholas, C Note: Students must submit an online Work Experience application and attend a mandatory Orientation.
 Go to www.losmedanos.edu/cwee for information.
-Individual meetings held online hours by arrangement.
-Online course.
-All instruction will be provided via the internet through the college learning management system Canvas and Zoom software.
-Access to a computer with
+Individual meetings and job site visit held with hours and location by arrangement.